atkinsonline/CollectionViewTest1/README.md

 # CollectionViewTest1
 Multiselection for a CollectionView, the bound property for SelectedItems is always null

-Buils and run CollectionViewTest1 as a Windows app.
+Build and run CollectionViewTest1 as a Windows app.
 I see the same problem in Android.
 You will see a collection view with a list of fruits Select 1 or more fruits and the output console will show (eg)